rialibb/XAI-RAG-Study/README.md

 ```

 This will:
-- Extract context from a financial PDF
+- Extract context from a financial PDF with similarity scores
 - Generate an answer using LLMs
 - Detect hallucinations
 - Run ablation (context sensitivity) testing